pkirkham/pkirkham.github.io/_posts/analysis/2022-02-16-gas-recycling-material-bal.md

 Because our FU_RVPVT varible comprises two parts, one value if above dew point pressure and another if below, a trick is used with a flag variable.
 This flag variable (FUFLAGDP) is set to either 0.0 (above dew point) or 1.0 (below dew point).
 The final FU_RVPVT value is built from both the values, but through the flag only the appropriate value is applied.
 The flag is set using an ACTIONX keyword that checks for when the field pressure (FPR) falls below the dew point pressure (FUDEWPRS -- defined in the UDQ keyword).

 In addition to calculating the total volumes and rates for the various wet and dry gas quantities as shown in Figure 2, the following snippet contains user defined quantities for calculation of related yields and recovery factors.
 These are provided without further explanation, although it is hoped they should be self-explanatory.
+The script below has been modified to account for an improved method of calculating the wet gas and dry gas quanitities from R<sub>v</sub>.

 ```
 --